LNBGitHub/LNBGitHub/README.md

 ## Currently busy with:
 - 🔭 Building a text summarisation and sentiment analysis prototype using language models for maritime situational awareness.
-- ⚡ Fun fact: training for Ironman triathlon.
+- ⚡ Fun fact: a fitness enthusiast who enjoys running and cycling.

 ### 🌱 Open to full-time opportunities in analytics and data science in Australia or New Zealand.
 Feel free to reach out to me via <a href="https://www.linkedin.com/in/lnbpublicprofile/">LinkedIn</a> or E-mail.